iamgroot42/Face-Auditor/README.md

 ## Introduction

 This repo contains the implementation of Face-Auditor, which aims to evaluate the privacy leakage in the state-of-the-art few-shot learning pipeline.
+This is a fork of the [original repository](https://github.com/iamgroot42/Face-Auditor), modified to correct some issues in training and evaluation.

 ### Code Strcuture